honzajavorek/honzajavorek.cz/content/2023-04-16_empowered-by-ai-why-junior-devs-have-the-winning-edge.md

 To effectively augment our capabilities, we need real, user-friendly products.
 Waiting for such products may mean missing out on the gold rush to create them, but it will make it much easier to utilize the new superpowers for other purposes.

-Every day, I contemplate ways to integrate AI into my products and workflow.
+Every day, I contemplate ways to integrate AI into my own products and workflow.
 If I hadn't spent so much time thinking and started working on it already, I would have been done by now.
 Yet, with each new announcement every week, it feels like getting the job done is becoming simpler and simpler.
 I've saved myself a lot of unnecessary work!